 - a) The HMCP Student Coodinator's main role is to act as a link between the students and HMCP and to offer pastoral support should this be required.
 She cannot act as a formal guardian, but she (and the Director) can offer advice and assistance to schools and parents to help fulfil their duty of care.
-We can tell you how other schools approach these matters. - b) For scholars who cannot return home during half-term and for whom remaining in school is not an option, HMCP may be able to organise a limited number of homestays during half terms and may also be able to provide a supervised residential break during the relatively short Spring Half Term.
-However, if COVID-19 is still prevalent in the UK with government measures in place to limit the spread of infection then it will not be possible for HMC Projects to provide any short-stay accommodation or supervised half-term breaks. - c) HMCP can offer financial assistance to students towards extra travel costs on a discretionary basis where financial circumstances warrant it. - d) Exeat weekends.
-Practice at schools varies here, but HMCP can take no responsibility for the care of students during exeat weekends if the School closes for these weekends. - So-called light touch (and therefore cheaper) guardianship arrangements may well be suitable for HMCP scholars and HMCP may be able to help to facilitate this.
+We can tell you how other schools approach these matters. - b) For scholars who cannot return home during the relatively short Spring half-term and for whom remaining in school is not an option, HMCP may be able to provide a supervised residential break.
+However, if COVID-19 is still prevalent in the UK with government measures in place to limit the spread of infection then it will not be possible for HMC Projects to provide this. - c) HMCP can offer financial assistance to students towards extra travel costs on a discretionary basis where financial circumstances warrant it. - d) Exeat weekends: practice at schools varies here, but HMCP can take no responsibility for the care of students during exeat weekends if the School closes for these weekends. - Some schools will accept a more limited level of guardianship coverage.
+Although HMC Projects does not actively recommend particular agencies, the Student Coordinator can sometimes help by directing scholars to possible options.